ScottyLabs/cmumaps/README.md

    1. `bun run vault:setup`
    2. `bun run vault:pull all local`

-### Running the Applications
+#### Run the Applications

 1. Follow the instructions in the [server README](apps/server/README.md) to start the server.

 2. Keeps the server running and open another terminal.
-Follow the Getting Started instructions in [apps/data/README.md](apps/data/README.md) to populate the database.
+Follow the instructions in [apps/data/README.md](apps/data/README.md) to populate the database.

 3. To populate the database, run the following command in `apps/data`: